Alytle1996/Project-1/README.md

 The files in this repository were used to configure the network depicted below.

    These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the file may be used to install only certain pieces of it, such as Filebeat.

        /etc/ansible/install-elk-playbook.yml

 This document contains the following details:
-- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

- Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.